Social, Emotional and Mental Health (SEMH)

 If you do have concerns for the welfare of a pupil then don't be afraid to raise your concerns with them.
 They will often feel a sense of relief that someone has noticed and cares enough to ask how they are going.
 If your concerns are confirmed, then it is important to inform the appropriate staff within the school to ensure that the pupil receives the help and support they need to stay safe.
 Each school will have safeguarding policies that identify the processes for notifying a concern about risk of harm to a student.

-Youth Mental Health first aid is available for school staff the Inclusive Education Service (add NYES link)
+Youth Mental Health first aid is available for school staff the Inclusive Education Service http://nyestraining.co.uk/

 Enhanced Mainstream Schools (EMS)

-There is a network of nine Enhanced Mainstream Schools for Social, Emotional, Mental Health across North Yorkshire.
-Here a local primary school provides additional support in the locality for pupils exhibiting SEMH issues.
+There is a network of eight Enhanced Mainstream Schools for Social, Emotional, Mental Health across North Yorkshire.
+An EMS is a local primary school that provides additional support in the locality for pupils exhibiting SEMH.
 Extra help is provided via outreach and support to pupils' home schools and fixed term, sessional in reach in the specialist EMS School if appropriate.
-The majority of pupils remain on their own school roll.
+The majority of pupils remain on their own school roll. (link to the SEMH EMS page)

 Pupil Referral Services (PRS)

-In North Yorkshire there are Pupil Referral Units catering for secondary school age pupils that offer flexible opportunities for those unable to fully access full time schooling.
+In North Yorkshire there are Pupil Referral Units for secondary school age pupils that offer flexible opportunities for those unable to fully access full time schooling.
 The groups supported include those excluded from school, those at risk of exclusion, vulnerable pupils and those who for medical reasons are unable to access mainstream schooling.
+(Link to the PRS page)

 Specialist SEMH Provision

-For the majority of pupils their SEMH needs will be met within mainstream schools through the delegated funding available to them.)
+For the majority of pupils their SEMH needs will be met within mainstream schools through the delegated funding available to them.
 In a small minority of cases some children with significant SEMH needs may require more specialist provision.
 In North Yorkshire there are two special schools for pupils with SEMH, Forest Moor and Brompton Hall.
+Link to the SEMH special school page)

 Inclusion / Exclusion Support